voxpupuli/puppet-openssl/README.md

 ### Dynamic refresh of exported files

-If you want Puppet to refresh the PKCS#12, PEM/x509 or PEM key file in case the input files changed, set the dynamic mode on and handle over desired resources for subscription:
+If you want Puppet to refresh the PKCS#12, PEM/x509 or PEM key file in case the input files changed, set the dynamic mode on and list desired resources for subscription:

 ```puppet
 openssl::export::pkcs12 { 'bar':